billconn-rcg/2023-11-16-Workshop/index.md

 <p>
   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+If we can help make learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.